spiral/docs/basics/quick-start.md

 > Use additional route parameters to configure middleware, common prefix, etc.

-In the following examples we will stick to the annotated routes for the simplicity.
+In the following examples, we will stick to the annotated routes for simplicity.

 > Disable `ErrorHandlerBootloader` in `App` to view full error log.

 ### Domain Core
 Connect custom controller interceptor (domain-core) to enrich your domain layer with additional functionality.
-We can change the default behaviour of the application and enable Cycle Entity resolution using route parameter, Filter validation and @Guard annotation.
+We can change the default behavior of the application and enable Cycle Entity resolution using route parameter, Filter validation and @Guard annotation.

 ```php